Target Audience: All beautiful people on this planet.

 Identifying and assigning Priority and Severity of defects are often a confused concept and are almost used interchangeably amongst not only testing teams but also development teams.
 There’s a thin line between the two and it’s important to understand that there are indeed differences between the two.

-Different teams and different organizations are going to have different ways of approaching prioritization; Let’s outline a manoeuvre that is simple and consistent, and able to handle across-the-board circumstances.
+Different teams and different organizations are going to have different ways of approaching prioritization; Let’s outline a maneuver that is simple and consistent, and able to handle across-the-board circumstances.

 What is Defect Severity?

 The Bug severity specifies how considerable effect a bug is having on the application.
-Severity takes different values depending upon the immensity of the impact / failure the defect us causing.
+Severity takes different values depending on the immensity of the impact/failure the defect us causing.
 It’s the first step is to determine the scope or extent of the problem — how much of the site is affected?
 How many pages are broken?
 How important is the broken functionality?